AI-generated

 • Substantive Issues:

-• Whether the contract between the parties is one of mortgage or antichresis.
+• Whether the contract between the parties is a mortgage or an antichresis.

-• Whether the mortgagee in possession must account for the fruits received from the mortgaged properties and apply them to the debt.
+• Whether the mortgagee in possession must account for the fruits of the mortgaged property and apply them to the debt.

 Ruling